thedarredondo/data-science-fundamentals/README.md

 It assumes much more knowledge than either of the previous textbooks I mentioned, though.

 My final recommendation is Kevin Murphy's [Probabilistic Machine Learning](https://probml.github.io/pml-book/) textbooks: An Introduction, and Advanced Topics.
-They contain summaries of the collective human knowledge of Machine Learning techniques as of late 2023.
+It is an attempt to summarize the collective human knowledge of Machine Learning techniques as of late 2023.

 # License